 Vewy, vewy carefully.
 (Kidding)

 Zoodles keep for about a week before they get mushy and gross.
 If you are storing zoodles for more than a few days do not salt them at all to remove the water.
 That will mostly happen on its own in the fridge.
 Simply place them in an airtight container with the lid securely fastened and stick them in the fridge until it’s time to use them.
-If you store them for more than a day, don’t salt them to draw out excess water.
-If you find when you get ready to use them that they haven’t released much water, you can salt them and proceed from there.

 So now that you know zoodle basics…